angle of the north sculpture

 We want to make Oxford University an achievable goal for anyone from the region with the academic talent and ambition to make this a reality.

 The three Oxford colleges involved in Oxford for North East are Christ Church, St Anne's and Trinity, with support from Lincoln College.
 We can be contacted on: [email protected].
-We also have a Year 12 student mailing list - so please get in contact!
+We also have a Year 12 student mailing list, and a teacher mailing list - please get in contact to sign up!

 North East Local Authorities are: Darlington, Durham, Gateshead, Hartlepool, Middlesbrough, Newcastle upon Tyne, North Tyneside, Northumberland, Redcar and Cleveland, South Tyneside, Stockton on Tees, Sunderland.